 The current research used a mixed-method approach to gather data on consumer price sensitivity in subscription services as opposed to traditional per-product services.
-Quantitative data was obtained from a cross-sectional survey qualitative data was obtained from semi-structured interviews to capture the consumers' perception of the two models.
+Quantitative data was obtained from a cross-sectional survey qualitative data was obtained from a cross-sectional survey while qualitative data was obtained from semi-structured interviews to capture the consumers' perception of the two models.